Colectiv nightclub fire: In popular culture

-"Moment of Silence", the song wherewith Ovidiu Anton who was to represent Romania at the Eurovision Song Contest 2016, was written in the wake of #Colectiv protests.
-"It's a song for all the people who should remember once again that we are the only ones in control of our lives, no one has the right to use our souls to get obscure interests", said Ovidiu, alluding to maneuvers leading to the fire.
+"Moment of Silence", the song with which Ovidiu Anton was supposed to represent Romania at the Eurovision Song Contest 2016, was written in the wake of #Colectiv protests.
+"It's a song for all the people who should remember once again that we are the only ones in control of our lives, no one has the right to use our souls to get obscure interests", said Ovidiu, alluding to the events leading to the fire.

-Aquila band used the desperate screams of people inside Colectiv nightclub in a song that was meant to be a tribute to those who died there.
+The band Aquila used audio of the victims' screams in a song that was meant to be a tribute to those who died there.
 YouTube users called for its removal from the site, claiming "total lack of respect".

 The feature documentary Collective (2019) by Alexander Nanau told the story of the aftermath of the fire and scandals involving corruption in the health system of Romania that affected the treatment of the burns victims of the fire.